 Our example is an abstraction of pipeline system endurants.
 The presentation of the example reflects a rigorous use of the domain analysis & description method outlined in Sect.
 3, but is relaxed with respect to not showing all - one could say intermediate - analysis steps and description texts, but following stoichiometry ideas from chemistry makes a few short-cuts here and there.
-The use of the "sto-ichiometrical" reductions, usually skipping intermediate endurant sorts, ought properly be justified in each step - and such is adviced in proper, industry-scale analyses & descriptions.
+The use of the "stoichiometrical" reductions, usually skipping intermediate endurant sorts, ought properly be justified in each step - and such is adviced in proper, industry-scale analyses & descriptions.

 To guide your intuition with respect to what a pipeline system might be we suggest some diagrams and some pictures.
-See Figs. 1 on the facing page and 2 on the next page.
+See Figs. 1 and 2.